Academic Catalog

 • World Languages:

-• Arabic, Chinese, French, German, Italian, Japanese, Russian, Spanish
+• Arabic, Chinese, French, German, Japanese, Russian, Spanish

-The Division of Arts, Languages and Communications provides courses of study in the fine and performing arts, including studio arts, art history, dance, digital media, humanities, music, photography, and theater.
-Courses of study in communication include speech communication, forensics debate, media communications, American Sign Language and world languages.
+The Division of Arts, Languages and Communications provides courses of study in the fine and performing arts, including studio arts, art history, dance, digital media, music, photography, and theatre.
+Other course offerings include humanities, communication, forensics debate, media communications, American Sign Language and world languages.
 Courses and programs are designed to meet the needs of those seeking a degree in these fields, seeking transfer to a university, or for those preparing for careers in these fields as well as for those seeking general education or desiring to develop creative skills.

 American Sign Language